GeoBosh/pcts/README.md

 This is a beta version with the view of release on CRAN in the next few months.
 Suggestions and bug reports are welcome.
-This is a major update of (unreleased) previous versions of 'pcts' have been used by me and collaborators in the last fifteen years or so.
+This is a major update of (unreleased) previous versions of 'pcts' which have been used by me and collaborators in the last fifteen years or so.
 I have temporarily removed some functions which will be put back after suitable revision.

 The documentation is still in a 'development' state.
 In particular, pages for S4 classes nd methods will eventually be declared internal and not clutter the